bwmarrin/jcmd/README.md

 or just download the script file itself and copy it to anywhere on your system you like.
 I recommend /opt/jcmd as a good installation folder.

-Once you have the script coped to your system you can use the below command to create symbolic links in /usr/local/bin for the script.
+Once you have the script copied to your system you can use the below command to create symbolic links in /usr/local/bin for the script.

 ```